AllStarLink/Allmon3/README.md

 * Webserver configured to host PHP-based applications (Apache and Nginx supported)
 * Python3 with the Python ZMQ package

-## :warning: Security Warning :biohazard:
-Please note that currently the web frontend application has NOT IMPLEMENTED any logon security yet.
-If you deploy this repository as-is with a functioning `api/asl-cmdlink.php` you should make other security provisions such as enabling webserver-based HTTP authentication or adding IP ACLs to the `api/asl-cmdlink.php` function.
-Alternatively, deleting `api/asl-cmdlink.php` works and will not impact the rest of the application.

 ## Installation
 These are *alpha* quality installation instructions.
 Eventually the plan is this will be an installable package.
 At the moment, these are Debian-specific and